nuagenetworks/nuage-metroae/UPGRADE.md

 The playbook can be configured with interested vsd(s). e.g.
-If user is interested in upgrading vsd node1, hosts would like this
+If user is interested in upgrading vsd node1, hosts can be defined as below
 - hosts: vsd_ha_node1
-If user is interested in upgrading vsd node1 and node3, hosts would like this
+If user is interested in upgrading vsd node1 and node3, hosts can be defined as below
 - hosts: vsd_ha_node1:vsd_ha_node3
 To upgrade all vsd nodes
 - hosts: vsds